 - Creativity grows from having time and mental space, and piano students sometimes need to sit around, idle before and after practise time.
 This time helps their mind absorb any innovative or creative moments during their practise, and retain it for the next session.

 - Piano students need to explore their instrument on their own, outside of what is taught in class.
 It’s not wasting time, but rather, it’s a student using knowledge gained in piano class & piano practise, to explore his/her innate ability.
 It’s wonderful when this happens!

-- Schedule practise holidays : One or two days each week (not consecutive days).
-Plus 3 consecutive days each month.
+- Schedule practise holidays.
+One or two non-consecutive holidays each week is good.
+As is a three-day holiday each month.

 - On busy days, a little is better than nothing.
 Play, rather than practise, if there’s no time.
 Even 2 minutes with a section of a piece you enjoy.

 - Don’t just schedule practise, make time to PLAY.
 Play your favourite pieces at the end of the day.
 Or play a line of music you like – just a minute in between some other activity.
 Play to relax, because that’s what learning the piano is about.

 Practise holidays are essential and diligent students often come back from practise breaks playing better.
 Scheduling the break gives students some time to just ‘BE’ or to do something different from the usual routine.